MikeDigitize/Scrolla/README.md

 ]);

 ```
 The sequence method is a generator that returns an iterator.
-The iterator returns an object after each use with a <code>value</code> property that holds an object with the scrollX and scrollY promises and a <code>done</code> property to indicate whether the sequence has finished.
+The iterator returns an object after each use with a <code>value</code> property that holds an object with the <code>scrollX</code> and <code>scrollY</code> promises and a <code>done</code> property to indicate whether the sequence has finished.
 Calling next on the iterator will run the next animation.
 The iterator accepts a cancel argument.
 If passed a value of true it will cancel the sequence.

 ```javascript
 // from the above